philzook58/philzook58.github.io/_posts/2021-02-07-javascript-automated-proving.md

 How's that for really nailing it down?

+Some examples of stuff that might be considered "proof":

 - A solution to a set of linear equations is proof that they can be solved.
 - A dual vector is proof of optimality of a linear program.
 - A convincing English paragraph is proof.